Skip to content

 Emergency Assistance through Wisconsin DCF

-Wisconsin Emergency Assistance can help some families with a housing or energy crisis.
-This may include impending homelessness, domestic violence, natural disaster, fire, or an energy crisis.
-You must be a parent or relative caring for a child under 18.
-DCF says income must be at or below 115% of the federal poverty level, and asset limits apply.
+Wisconsin Emergency Assistance, or EA, can help some families with a housing or energy crisis.
+DCF lists examples such as impending homelessness, domestic violence, natural disaster, fire, or an energy crisis.
+You must be a parent or relative caring for a child younger than 18.
+Income must be at or below 115% of the federal poverty level, and asset limits apply.

-DCF lists maximum Emergency Assistance payments of $1,200 for groups of 2 to 5 people, $220 per person for groups of 6 or more, and $750 for an energy crisis.
-You can receive EA once every 12 months if eligible, but you must reapply.
+As of 2026, DCF lists maximum EA payments of $1,200 for groups of 2 to 5 people, $220 per person for groups of 6 or more, and $750 for an energy crisis.
+EA can be received once every 12 months if you qualify, but you must apply again each time.

-DCF says W-2 may pay up to $653 a month depending on assigned work and activity hours.
-Some pregnant people in the third trimester and some birth parents during the first eight weeks after childbirth may be able to receive $673 a month through W-2 if they meet the rules.
+DCF says W-2 activity payments may be up to $653 a month, depending on hours and placement.
+Some pregnant people in the third trimester and some birth parents during the first eight weeks after childbirth may be able to receive $673 a month if they meet the rules.

-The reality check: W-2 is not just a check.
-It is tied to program rules, appointments, work activities, and agency decisions.
-Missing appointments can cause delays or problems.
+W-2 is not just a check.
+It can involve appointments, work activities, paperwork, and agency decisions.
+Missing calls or meetings can delay help or cause problems.

 WHEAP utility and heating help

-The Wisconsin Home Energy Assistance Program, also called WHEAP, helps eligible households with heating and electric bills.
-It includes regular benefits and crisis assistance.
-For the 2025-2026 program year, Wisconsin lists income guidelines based on 60% of the state median income.
+The Wisconsin Home Energy Assistance Program, or WHEAP, helps eligible households with heating and electric bills.
+It can include regular energy assistance and crisis help.
+The state lists the 2025-2026 program year as October 1, 2025 through September 30, 2026.

-Emergency rent help in Wisconsin is usually local.
-Start with 211, your county, Tribal office, Community Action agency, shelter system, or W-2 agency.
-Wisconsin DEHCR lists housing programs that may support rent, utilities, shelter services, hotel or motel stays, homelessness prevention, case management, and tenant-based rental assistance, but availability depends on program rules and local providers.
+Emergency rent help in Wisconsin is often local.
+Start with 211, your county or Tribal office, a W-2 agency, a Community Action agency, shelter intake, or legal aid.
+State housing programs may support rent, utilities, shelter services, hotel or motel stays, case management, or tenant-based rental assistance, but availability depends on local providers and funding.

 Food, health care, and child care help